• Skip to primary navigation

 529 College Savings Plan

-• Tax Advantage: Use after-tax dollars, but money in the account grows tax free, and no taxes on the distribution if used for qualified 529 plan higher education expenses
+• Tax Advantage: Use after-tax dollars, but money in the account grows tax free, and no taxes on the distribution if used for qualified 529 plan education expenses

 • Income Restriction on Contributor: None